 This question is more difficult to determine when looking for dry kibble diet than it is for raw feeders.
 The proper ratio of calcium and phosphorus is actually perfectly replicated in what nature provides (raw meaty bones).
 Dry food manufactures must achieve this balance through artificial chemicals and may even be in a form that you dog cannot digest (eg. limestone).
 All the diets we carry include a min. of ground bone you can be assured that they are receiving proper nutrition for growing bones and muscles.

 Yes, this is normal.
 Everything your dog eats his/her body utilizes and therefore less waste is eliminated.
-Additionally because the food is free of preservatives and commercial processes and fillers the poop biodegrades quickly into your lawn.
-If you dog has trouble passing a stool increase the portion of beef, lamb or tripe in your dogs diet.
+Additionally because the food is free of preservatives and commercial processes and fillers, the poop biodegrades quickly into your lawn.
+If you dog has trouble passing a stool, increase the portion of beef, lamb or tripe in your dogs diet.
 Too much bone may cause occasional constipation and “fossil poops” in some dogs.

 We do not advise that you consider feeding raw with kibble.
 Dry dog food is digested differently and more slowly than raw food.
 If you feed both raw and dry kibble together you are increasing the amount of time that the food stays in the digestive system which may cause loose stools or vomiting.
 If you want to feed ½ and ½ you must feed one meal dry kibble and 1 meal raw.
 Next, we also suggest only considering a super premium all natural holistic dry food containing only human grade ingredients, and NO GRAINS OR CORN.
-If you dog does experience loose stools or you notice undigested food in their stools we strongly recommend feeding 100% raw.
+If your dog does experience loose stools or you notice undigested food in their stools, we strongly recommend feeding 100% raw.

-Simply put, the health benefits of changing your dog’s diet to raw, will be vastly undermined if you continue to feed kibble.
+Simply put, the health benefits of changing your dog’s diet to raw will be vastly undermined if you continue to feed kibble.

 Yes, the food comes frozen in a temperature controlled environment.
 Please ensure you can store your raw food frozen until you need to use it, to maximize freshness.